millionsnake/millionsnake/README.md

 **English**: Fluent

 From a young age, I developed a strong interest in English, as it was the original language of my favorite TV shows and video games.
-By the time I was 11, I had already reached an upper-intermediate to advanced level.
-Between the ages of 13 and 17, I attended an English school, which refined my skills and helped me gain confidence in using the language publicly.
+By the time I was eleven, I had already reached an upper-intermediate to advanced level.
+Between the ages of thirteen and seventeen, I attended an English school, which refined my skills and helped me gain confidence in using the language publicly.
 Today, I continue to use English daily to communicate with friends from around the world via the internet.

-Regarding proficiency, I took my first exam, the MET, in which I was certified as a C1-level English speaker according to the CEFR (Common European Framework of Reference).
-Later, in 2018, I took the TOEFL iBT, achieving a score of 109.
+In 2018, I took both the MET and the TOEFL iBT.
+I was certified as a C1-level English speaker on the CEFR (Common European Framework of Reference) through the MET and achieved a score of 109 on the TOEFL.

 **Japanese**: